FreeDSx/LDAP/docs/Server/Replication.md

 ## Quick Start

-Sync needs three things: turn it on, use a storage that supports it, and grant the sync control in access control.
+Sync needs three things: a provider role, a storage that supports it, and the sync control granted in access control.
 The sync control is privileged, so it is the one access-control addition sync requires.
 Your normal operation and attribute rules are unchanged, and they still have to permit the search over the base being synced.